JetBrains/teamcity-documentation/topics/teamcity-cloud.md

 </tip>

-## Differences between TeamCity Cloud and On-premise
+## Differences between TeamCity Cloud and On-premises

-We plan to provide equal CI/CD experience to users of our Cloud and On-premise versions.
-However, the Cloud version is an automatically configured server and thus does not provide the same server settings as our On-premise solution.
+We plan to provide equal CI/CD experience to users of our Cloud and On-premises versions.
+However, the Cloud version is an automatically configured server and thus does not provide the same server settings as our On-premises solution.

-Comparing to On-premise, TeamCity Cloud Beta offers the following new features:
+Comparing to On-premises, TeamCity Cloud Beta offers the following new features:
 * For better security, you can generate authentication tokens for build agents in advance.
 * Authorization via GitHub and Bitbucket is available.
 If you authenticate via any of these services, the respective [connection](integrating-teamcity-with-vcs-hosting-services.md#Configuring+Connections) will be preconfigured automatically.
 * The __Administration | Invitations__ page allows automatically inviting users to the server. __By default, you can add new users only via invitations__.
 An invited user will be able to register a new user account or authenticate via GitHub or Bitbucket.

-All the listed features will be introduced in our On-premise version in the nearest future.
+All the listed features will be introduced in our On-premises version in the nearest future.

-TeamCity Cloud Beta has the following limitations comparing to On-premise:
+TeamCity Cloud Beta has the following limitations comparing to On-premises:
 * Limited server configuration.
 * No automatic [server diagnostics](teamcity-monitoring-and-diagnostics.md).
 * Data is backed up and cleaned up automatically.
-The set of available configuration options may differ from the On-premise installations.
+The set of available configuration options may differ from the On-premises installations.
 * Some settings are unavailable to TeamCity Cloud administrators: for example, cloud profiles' configuration or changing the location for storing external artifacts.
 * No plugin management.
 The following bundled plugins are currently disabled:
     * LDAP support